 Where can people see and buy your artworks?

 I am very active on Instagram @julijalubgane.
 I post new art, my work in progress and live videos almost daily.
 Also, I have my website www.julijalubgane.com.
-I love to post on Behance - I think it is amazing website for any person who creates.
+I love to post on Behance - I think it is an amazing website for any person who creates.
 People can see my art all over the web - simply type in my name and the search results will take you to many different sites.

 Thanks for all Julija and keep up the good work!